 Ukraine’s take: There’s no evidence of any threat to Russians inside Ukraine.
 Russia wants to annex Crimea.

-US-Russia-Ukraine Diplomatic Talks and Latest Happenings!
+US-Russia-Ukraine Diplomatic Talks

 - U.S. Secretary of State John Kerry held the first direct talks with his Russian counterpart as Washington warned Moscow it risked losing its coveted G8 place over the worst East-West crisis since the end of the Cold War.